citiususc/Linguakit/README.md

 For more information: http://gramatica.usc.es/~gamallo/quelingua/QueLingua.htm

 ## Entity linking
-This module read the input thext and returns three types of terms and concepts:
+This module reads the input text and returns three types of terms and concepts:

 * MAIN_TERM is a term occurring in the text that is linked to a Wikipedia concept.
 * NEW_TERM is a Wikipedia concept which does not occur in the text but is semantically related to some of the MAIN_TERMS.